holochain/docs-pages/src/pages/get-started/install-advanced.md

 ### Customizing the Holochain binary

 If you want to enable or disable certain Holochain features, such as unstable features, it's best to do this in a local flake file.
 [Read the 'Customized Holochain build'](https://github.com/holochain/holonix?tab=readme-ov-file#customized-holochain-build) on the Holonix readme to find out how.
 Keep in mind that, because you'll be creating a custom Holochain binary, you won't be able to take advantage of the package cache, so it'll take a while to compile Holochain on your machine.
+The same will be true on CI, where you should consider setting up your own caching.

 ### A gotcha with Flakes and Git